 Width and height of the element could be controlled with other units as well.
 Other commonly used units are:

 The width thing is part of CSS, and I’ll explain how to place them in CSS in another blog post.
 For now, just grasp the theory behind how elements could be used.

 Here are some common layouts you see around the web:

 Another point to note regarding HTML elements is that they don’t appear alone in any website.
 Each website makes use of many HTML elements in order to attain the visual effect that you see.
 Nesting of elements simply refers to placing an element within another element.
 An example of such code is

 <div class="outer"> <div class="inner"> <p>Some text</p> <p>Some text</p> </div> <div class="inner"> </div> <div class="inner"> </div> </div>

 And this is what you will see on a web browser

-Note: A simple mistake that I made when I first started out web design is that I didn’t understand how HTML elements work.
-One important concept that you have to know is that elements cannot intersect each other
+Note: A simple mistake that I made when I first started out in web design is that I didn’t understand how HTML elements work.
+One important concept that you have to know is that elements cannot intersect each other.

-The final sample here is a detailed layout of my blog, and you can see how each element come together to make up the whole website.
+The final sample here is a detailed layout of my blog, and you can see how the elements come together to make up the whole website.